 How many words should be on a billboard?

-A strong rule of thumb is 6 to 8 words total for the main message.
-If you need a longer explanation, the billboard is not the place for it.
+6 to 8 words total for the main message on your standard billboard size.
 Fewer words usually means faster comprehension, higher retention, and fewer design compromises.

 What is the 6-second rule for billboards?